NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   .. [#] ResidentialFacilityType choices are "single-family detached", "single-family attached", "apartment unit", or "manufactured home".
   .. [#] NumberofBedrooms is currently used to determine usage of plug loads, appliances, hot water, etc.
   .. [#] If NumberofBathrooms not provided, calculated as NumberofBedrooms/2 + 0.5 based on the `2010 BAHSP <https://www1.eere.energy.gov/buildings/publications/pdfs/building_america/house_simulation.pdf>`_.
-  .. [#] If neither ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to 8.0.
+  .. [#] If neither ConditionedBuildingVolume nor AverageCeilingHeight provided, AverageCeilingHeight defaults to the larger of 8.0 and InfiltrationVolume / ConditionedFloorArea.
          If needed, additional defaulting is performed using the following relationship: ConditionedBuildingVolume = ConditionedFloorArea * AverageCeilingHeight.
   .. [#] If HasFlueOrChimney not provided, assumed to be true if any of the following conditions are met: